morepath/morepath/doc/design.rst

 The system allows multiple applications to be published at the same time.
 Applications work in isolation from each other by default.
-For instance, publishing a model on a URL will not affect another application, and publishing a resource for a model will not make that resource available in the other application.
+For instance, publishing a model on a URL will not affect another application, and publishing a view for a model will not make that view available in the other application.

 Sharing between applications
 ----------------------------

-In order to support reusable components, it should be possible to explicitly break application isolation and make routes to models and resources globally available.
+In order to support reusable components, it should be possible to explicitly break application isolation and make routes to models and views globally available.
 Each application will share this information.

 .. note:: What about a model that's exposed globally and now a